ycfung/graph-convnet-tsp/README.md

 5. Move to the project main folder `graph-convnet-tsp` in shell.

-6. Run the training program and pass the path of config file as argument using the command `python main.py --config <path>\graph-convnet-tsp\logs\tsp25\config.json`
+6. Run the training program and pass the path of config file as argument using the command `python main.py --config <path>\graph-convnet-tsp\logs\tsp25\config_mean.json`.
+Note that there are different aggregation configs including `mean`, `max`, `min` and `sum` in this directory.
+Specify the one that you wish to use.

 # Testing GNN on the China's high-speed railway graph